-Do I need any special qualifications to be an affiliate?
+Do affiliates need a certification to be an affiliate?

-Not as a rule.
-However, individual merchants do have the power to approve or turn down your affiliation application, and some are looking for specific qualities in their affiliates.
+Although you do not need training, merchants do have the power to approve or reject affiliate applications.
+Some are looking for specific qualities in their affiliates and are more selective about who they choose to accept into their program.
 Often, merchants will not approve sites that are sexually explicit, violent, violate international property laws, advocate discrimination, promote radical religious or political views, or advocate or promote any illegal activities.
-If you do not do any of things and are turned down, you may want to check with the merchant you are applying to to see what they are looking for.

 What is an RSS feed?